iwr-wasteless/iwr/README.md

 I need funding, technology, expertise, and local councils to trial with.

+I should be able to develop the software myself, but I will need to obtain clients or at least potential ones e.g. via an MoU, a partnership with a garbage truck manufacturer (or funding to purchase a vehicle and modify it), and expertise (likely from a garbage truck manufacturer) to modify a garbage truck as a trial with the weight machine, plus additional technologies that would improve security and efficiency, as mentioned above, like Bluetooth, and a database, Holochain or blockchain (the last if universal consensus is needed, which it may not be).

 ## Working with the Trust Accelerator
 #### What is the most important thing that the Trust Accelerator can do to support your work? *